-Access to Information
+6.7 Access to Information

+An applicant may be entitled to access documents in electronic or hardcopy form, or by way of inspection.
 Arrangements for access are negotiable and will be as considered appropriate and acceptable to both the Commission and the applicant.